jckuester/awsweeper/README.md

 ## Acceptance tests

-***WARNING:*** Acceptance tests create real resources that might cost you money.
+***IMPORTANT:*** Acceptance tests create real resources that might cost you money.
+Also, note that if you contribute a PR, the [Travis build](https://travis-ci.org/github/cloudetc/awsweeper) will always fail since AWS credentials are not injected into the PR build coming from forks for security reasons.
+You can either run tests locally against your personal AWS account or ask me to run them for you instead.

 Run all acceptance tests with

-    make testacc
+    AWS_PROFILE=<myaccount> AWS_DEFAULT_REGION=us-west-2 make test-all

-or use

-    make testacc TESTARGS='-run=TestAccVpc*'

-to test the working of AWSweeper for a just single resource, such as `aws_vpc`.
+or to test the working of AWSweeper for a just single resource, such as `aws_vpc`, use

+    AWS_PROFILE=<myaccount> AWS_DEFAULT_REGION=us-west-2 make test-all TESTARGS='-run=TestAcc_Vpc*'

 ## Disclaimer